 Elephants are sensitive creatures.
 And so when they lose their family due to ivory poaching or environment issues, such as drought, these babies are often left feeling traumatized and full of grief.
 Many of these little—and not so little—ones also arrive still needing their mama’s milk.
 (Fun fact: Elephants need breastmilk the first two to three years of life.)
 Thankfully, their adopted new mom, Dame Sheldrick, has spent decades perfecting a formula milk that does the job.

 A team of “keepers” serve as the rotating cast of human caretakers who feed the babies milk on demand, take them for walks to explore their surroundings, and, occasionally, cuddle up with them at night.
-Much like human infants and toddlers, baby elephants are inclined to form a very strong bond with their keepers, and as result, require endless amounts of patience and affection (hence, all the hugs).
+Much like human infants and toddlers, baby elephants are inclined to form a very strong bond with their keepers, and as result, require endless amounts of patience and affection.
 They love to play, too, and that means something different for each adorable personality.

 When the elephants are ready to leave the nest (usually, around age four), they begin to slowly transition to one of three special areas in Tsavo East National Park, and from there, they’re gradually reintegrated back into the bush, often joining wild herds.
 How long this transition takes depends on the individual, but most complete the process by age 10.
 Heart-warmingly, some come back to visit their human families and show off their wild-born babies or seek help if they’re sick or injured.